-Read more if you need more information about the Philippines eVisa for Manila.
+Here you’ll find more information about the Philippines eVisa for Manila.

 San Agustin Church

 It features a Baroque style and a beautiful interior complete with intricate moldings.
 Get there early to avoid the crowds since the beauty of this tourist attraction is no longer a secret.

 You might want to consider exploring Chinatown in Manila.
 Sounds odd?
 Chinese have been present in the region since the 800s.

-One of the most interesting exhibitions consists of 60 dioramas that trace the country’s history and children also tend to enjoy.
+One of the most interesting exhibitions consists of 60 dioramas that trace the country’s history and children also tend to enjoy it.
 Another recommended stop is the indigenous textile collection on the 4th floor.

 Manila American Cemetery

 A peaceful location, the war cemetery has been beautifully designed.
 It covers 152 acres on a prominent plateau and serves as a resting place for 17,206 soldiers killed in battle during WWII.

 You will also find the Rizal Shrine museum, where Dr. José Rizal, a Filipino hero, was incarcerated in 1896 as he waited for his execution.
 This Manila landmark is part of the structures of the walled city of Manila (also known as Intramuros) and within a short distance of the Manila Cathedral and the Palacio del Gobernador.

 This historic park and plaza can be found in the southern limit of Intramuros.
 This is where patriot José Rizal was executed in 1896, bringing the Philippine Revolution to a head (Philippines independence was officially declared here in 1946).

 This palace is the official residence of the President of the Philippines.
 It was built in 1750 by a Spanish nobleman and has been the residence for every Spanish and American governor, and then every Philippine president since 1935.

-Get your luggage ready but don’t forget to check whether you need a visa to enter the Philippines and how to apply.
+If you feel like you’ve got your itinerary sorted, get your luggage ready but don’t forget to check whether you need a visa to enter the Philippines and how to apply.